microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

-For example, the XAML [AutoSuggestBox](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.AutoSuggestBox) control uses the `Microsoft.UI.Xaml.Controls.AnimatedVisuals.AnimatedFindVisualSource` class, which was generated using the LottieGen tool.
+For example, the XAML [AutoSuggestBox](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.AutoSuggestBox) control uses the `AnimatedFindVisualSource` class, which was generated using the LottieGen tool.

-The additional step for AnimatedIcon is to define markers in the animation definition, which mark time positions.
+An additional step for AnimatedIcon is to define markers in the animation definition, which mark time positions.
 You can then set the `State` of the AnimatedIcon to these markers.
 For example, if you have a position in the Lottie file marked "PointerOver", you can set AnimatedIcon State to "PointerOver" to move the animation to that position.

+Finally, if you define a color in your Lottie animation named "Foreground", and use the animation with an AnimatedIcon, setting the AnimatedIcon.Foreground property will set that color.

 ## Naming AnimatedIcon markers